Some parts of this page may be machine-translated.

 ・Get more involved and donate.

-If you are a creative person, send a message to #UNCovid19Brief and spread your community.
-And even if you are not, share your work with others as an example and inspire them with #UNCovid19Brief.
+If you are a creative person, send a message to #UNCovid19Brief and expand your community.
+And even if you are not, set an example by sharing the works of #UNCovid19Brief with others to inspire them.

-Even in such a crisis situation, by doing what we can and becoming a voice to share important messages, we can support each other until the end.
+Even in such a critical situation, by doing what I can and becoming a voice to share important messages, we can support each other until the end.

 [jamstack_blog_tag]